Sage-Bionetworks/Agora/README.md

 - `node` and `npm` (`brew install node`)

   - Ensure you're running the latest versions Node `v16.x.x`+ and NPM `8.x.x`+
-- A [MongoDB](https://www.mongodb.com/docs/manual/administration/install-community/) instance running on your local machine
+- A version 6.0+ [MongoDB](https://www.mongodb.com/docs/manual/administration/install-community/) instance running on your local machine

-- You can optionally use a GUI like [Compass](https://www.mongodb.com/docs/compass/current/) or [Studio3T](https://studio3t.com/knowledge-base/articles/installation/) with your lcoal database
+- You can optionally use a GUI like [Compass](https://www.mongodb.com/docs/compass/current/) or [Studio3T](https://studio3t.com/knowledge-base/articles/installation/) with your local database

   - Note that only Studio3T is compatible with the [AWS DocumentDB](https://docs.aws.amazon.com/documentdb/latest/developerguide/what-is.html) instances in Agora's dev, stage and prod environments.
 Either GUI tool will work with your local Mongo instance.